Wu-Haonan/Wu-Haonan.github.io/_posts/Cpp/2023-03-26-how_cpp_works.md

 ## cout & get()

-We can treat the operator "<<" as a funtion.
-Here, what we do is pushing this "Hello World" string into this "cout", which will print the string to the console.
+We can treat the operator "\<<" as a funtion.
+Here, what we do is pushing this "Hello World" string into this <font face="Monaco" color=red>cout</font>, which will print the string to the console.
 Then we're pushing this "endl" (end line), which tell the console to advance to the next line.

 The function "cin.get()" is just wait until we press ENTER before advancing to next code (here is nothing).

 # Compilation

-Again, the computer will just copy all the contents from the header files (mentioned in preprocessor statement) and paste it in current file.
+Again, the computer will just pcopy all the contents from the header files (mentioned in preprocessor statement) and paste it in current file.
 Once the preprocessor statement have been evaluated, our file gets compiled.
 Our compiler will transform all of this C++ code into machine code.

 ## Configuration